nseegmiller/angular-examples/README.md

     npm install -g express

-In the RoutesAndPromies/server directory, run the following to setup the REST server (first time only):
+In the RoutesAndPromies/server directory, run the following to setup the REST server (first time only)

     npm install

-Then, start the REST server:
+Then, start the REST server

     node rest_api.js

-In a separate terminal, in the RoutesAndPromies/client directory, run the following to setup the Angular app:
+In a separate terminal, in the RoutesAndPromies/client directory, run the following to setup the Angular app

     npm install

-Then, start serving the app:
+Then, start serving the app

     gulp